 Support to the Colombian Government

 Approximately half of rural properties in Colombia are informal.
 Land informality inhibits citizens and public entities from accessing investments.
 In addition, citizens without land rights are often disincentivized from sustainably managing natural resources, which leads to environmental degradation and the improper use of land.
-By 2018, USAID will help the GOC pilot a massive land titling approach to reduce the average time and cost of securing land rights and to expand coverage.
+By 2019, USAID will help the GOC pilot a massive land titling approach to reduce the average time and cost of securing land rights.

 The Land Restitution Unit and other GOC agencies involved in restitution have encountered significant challenges in restituting land to claimants.
-There are thousands of rural families occupying land that is being claimed by others and many are entwined in complex legal cases but cannot afford a lawyer.
+In addition, there are 2,000 rural families occupying land that is being claimed by others in the land restitution process; many of these families are entwined in complex legal cases but cannot afford a lawyer.
 USAID helps the Land Restitution Unit address these challenges and incorporates restituted families into public-private partnerships that target strategic value chains for livelihood improvement.
-By 2018, USAID will help the GOC accelerate the processing of restitution cases and enable restituted families to secure socioeconomic opportunities.
+By 2019, USAID will help the GOC accelerate the processing of restitution cases and enable restituted families to secure socioeconomic opportunities.
 USAID will also support the Public Defender’s Office in providing legal representation to 800+ vulnerable families occupying land being claimed by others.